-With 80-degree days year-round, Angelenos can enjoy the great outdoors from January to December with LA's best hikes (scenic views included) and even hikes with waterfalls to boot).
+With 80-degree days year-round, Angelenos can enjoy the great outdoors from January to December with LA's best hikes (scenic views included) and even hikes with waterfalls to boot.
 And with miles of pictureque coastline from Malibu to the South Bay, the best beaches in LA are aplenty for outdoor enthusiasts, surfers, families, sun worshippers and beach bunnies.
 From Venice and Santa Monica to Manhattan Beach and Playa Vista, here are the top spots to sunbathe, surf and play.

 Small, beautiful and dominated by rocky outcrops, El Matador looks not unlike a European beach.
 Six miles north of Malibu and 25 miles from Santa Monica, it's past just past Leo Carrillo Beach, accessible via a steep gravelly path.
 Wear shoes and don't bring too much gear.
 There are no lifeguards or other facilities, so you should be able to find some privacy on the beach; spread your towel in the cupped hands of the rocks—watch out for high tide.
 Arriving early or staying late should reward you with a memorable dawn of sunset.
 El Matador and nearby El Pescador and La Piedra beaches collectively form the Rober H Meyer Memorial Beaches.
-All three are worth a visit.
-Pony up $8 in the self-pay parking lot or snag a spot on PCH.

-The view of the Chevron refinery and the occasional plane coming in and out of the nearby LAX may not make this South Bay beach the prettiest of beaches, but consistent waves make this a favorite for surfers of various levels (re: crowds) who make the trip from all parts of SoCal.
+The view of the Chevron refinery and the occasional plane coming in and out of the nearby LAX may not make this South Bay beach the prettiest of beaches, but consistent waves make this a favorite for surfers of various levels who make the trip from all parts of SoCal.
 Scope out a spot along the wide stretch of surf with various breaks marked by jetties on either side.
 Newbies love the sandy beach break (just mind your etiquette and watch out for the occasional flying board), while winter wave hunters can brave overhead waves.
 Remember to bring those quarters for the coin-metered parking lot—enter from 45th Street—with a five-hour limit.
 Early birds get the worm (and less crowded waves) with free parking before 10am.
 Those that prefer to stay on land can make use of the bike path and volleyball courts.

 Leo Carrillo State Beach has the best of both worlds—a well-equipped stretch of sand plus seclusion and scenic beauty.
 Stretching one and a half miles across the north tip of Malibu, you'll find enough quite from the riff-raff of Santa Monica beach warriors and crowds of Surfrider.
 Longboarders can paddle out for mellow waves—it gets no more than chest-high at this point break—while nature lovers can explore tide pools on the rock-dotted coastline and a nearby trail.
 Groups can make use of the onsite camping grounds, picnic area, RV lot and token-operated showers.
 And don't forget Fido: This is one of the rare beaches where dogs (leashed) are allowed to roam.